 Shades of brown, white, grey and black are all calming and matching together.

-It’s hard to create a relaxing atmosphere with bold and bright colors.
+Creating a relaxing atmosphere with bold and bright colors is hard.

 Therefore, stick with natural tones with everything in your meditation room for a soothing, unified feel.